 The Company manages economic risks, including interest rate, liquidity, and credit risk, by managing the amount, sources, duration and interest rate exposure of its financing sources.
 The Company may also use interest rate derivative financial instruments, primarily interest rate swaps.
-As of December 31, 2022, the Company was a party to one interest rate swap, designated as a hedging instrument, to add stability to interest expense and to manage its exposure to adverse interest rate movements.
+As of December 31, 2024 and 2023, the Company was a party to one interest rate swap, designated as a hedging instrument, to add stability to interest expense and to manage its exposure to adverse interest rate movements.

-For derivative instruments that are designated and qualify as a cash flow hedge (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk), the entire change in the fair value of the Company's designated cash flow hedges is recorded to accumulated other comprehensive income, a component of shareholders' equity in the Company's consolidated balance sheets.
+For derivative instruments that are designated and qualify as a cash flow hedge (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk), the entire change in the fair value of the Company's designated cash flow hedges is recorded to accumulated other comprehensive income, a component of stockholders' equity in the Company's consolidated balance sheets.

 On March 26, 2020, the Company terminated its existing swap agreement and entered into a new interest rate swap agreement to obtain a more favorable interest rate and to manage interest rate risk exposure, which was effective April 1, 2020.
 An interest rate swap agreement utilized by the Company effectively modified the Company's exposure to interest rate risk by converting the Company's floating-rate debt to a fixed rate basis for the next six years on 50% of the outstanding amount to Rabobank at the time of the agreement, thus reducing the impact of interest rate changes on future interest expense.
 This agreement involves the receipt of floating rate amounts in exchange for fixed rate interest payments over the life of the agreement without an exchange of the underlying principal amount.
 The fair value of the de-designated swap was \$2.6 million on the termination date.
-The Company is amortizing the de-designated swap over the original term utilizing a forward curve analysis of determining monthly amortization out of Other Comprehensive Income through the original termination date (March 1, 2023).
-Amortization for the years ended December 31, 2022 and 2021 was \$0.6 million and \$1.0 million, respectively.
+The Company amortized the de-designated swap over the original term utilizing a forward curve analysis of determining monthly amortization out of Other Comprehensive Income through the original termination date (March 1, 2023).
 The Company's \$2.6 million termination fee was rolled into the new swap and will be paid through March 1, 2026.
-Termination fees paid during the year ended December 31, 2022 were \$0.4 million.
+Termination fees paid during the years ended December 31, 2024 and 2023 were \$0.4 million, for each year.
+On October 17, 2024, as a result of the reduction in debt on our Rabobank Mortgage Note, the Company amended its existing swap agreement to adjust the total notional amount from \$33.2 million to \$11.8 million, effectively reducing our floating rate exposure to \$0.0 million.
+No other terms of the existing swap agreement were amended.
+The amendment resulted in proportional partial dedesignation of the existing swap.
+The fair value for the portion de-designated was \$0.5 million on the amendment date.
+The Company will amortize this amount through Other Comprehensive Income utilizing a forward curve analysis over the remaining term of the swap.
+Amortization for the years ended December 31, 2024 and 2023 was \$(0.1) million and \$0.2 million, respectively.